iamKrishnendu/cypress_project/README.md

 The project contains two test files.
 The base site URL where we will perform execution is https://www.google.com

-i.	facebook_login_with_invalid_cred.js   Negative test to demonstrate the failed step analysis ii.
-Google_homePage_spec.js  Positive test
+   - facebook_login_with_invalid_cred.js -- Negative test to demonstrate the failed step analysis
+   - Google_homePage_spec.js -- Positive test

 ## Test Flow Explanation:
 1. The first Test will open google.com homepage and search for the keyword ‘facebook’ and click on search button, once results will appear then script till try to click on signIN link from the result (This particular step will fail)